WOVNio/WOVN.php/README.en.md

 To enable the Wovn Diagnostics Tool, please do the following tasks:

 1. Add `enable_wovn_diagnostics` parameter in your `wovn.ini` configuration file, and set it to `true`.
-2. Add `wovn_diagnostics_username`  in your `wovn.ini` conifguration file, and set it to a username of your choice.
+2. Add `wovn_diagnostics_username`  in your `wovn.ini` configuration file, and set it to a username of your choice.
 The diagnostics tool cannot be used if a username is not set.
-3. Add `wovn_diagnostics_password`  in your `wovn.ini` conifguration file, and set it to a password of your choice.
+3. Add `wovn_diagnostics_password`  in your `wovn.ini` configuration file, and set it to a password of your choice.
 The diagnostics tool cannot be used if a password is not set.

-The conifguration will take effect immediately.
+The configuration will take effect immediately.

 Please only enable the diagnostics tool when it is necessary to do so.